So for Manual Monday the topic was Fatigue and that got me thinking about it.

 And here I wrote about it The brain fog, cognitive dysfunction, and fibromyalgia

 Basic tips for fatigue are:

-- Planning rest times- because we literally need to build up energy to do anything.
+- Planning rest times- because we literally need to build up the energy to do anything.

 - Change routines- to fit your fatigue, if you can, in fact, do this.
 So plan down times.
 Plan rest times.
 Plan recovery times.
 Pacing in the extreme, people, pacing, pacing, pacing.

 - Exercise- is a big one.
 Not major exercise.
 Mild exercise.
 Whatever you can literally manage.
 Start real slow.
 Like a ten-minute walk sort of exercise.
 But it can be stimulating.

 - Short naps- like power naps.
 Not late in the day.
 90 minutes being the longest because that is a sleep cycle.